Find Your Perfect School

 During the first two years of studies, students must meet general education requirements with courses like English composition, mathematics, foreign language, history, natural or physical science, social science, and humanities.
 These liberal arts courses provide students with broad learning in multiple disciplines and a foundation for intellectual and personal development.

 Then, in the last two years of the program, students enroll in advanced major courses depending on their chosen specialization/concentration.
-For example, business management majors take accounting, finance, and management courses designed to develop their business-specific knowledge and skills.
+For example, business management majors take courses designed to develop their business-specific knowledge and skills in accounting, finance, and management courses.

-The number of credits that must be earned for graduation varies depending on the school’s academic calendar and the number of credits allowed for transfer.
-In general, students must earn 180 credits in a quarter system or 120 credits in a semester system.
+The number of credits earned for graduation varies depending on the school’s academic calendar and the number of credits allowed for transfer.
+Students must generally earn 180 credits in a quarter system or 120 credits in a semester system.

 These are the common types offered in colleges and universities.

-- Bachelor of Arts (BA) programs emphasize the arts and sciences including humanities resulting in a well-rounded education.
-Majors include business management, literature, and archeology, which are underlined by general education requirements.
+- Bachelor of Arts (BA) programs emphasize the arts and sciences, including humanities resulting in a well-rounded education.
+Majors include business management, literature, and archeology underlined by general education requirements.

 - Bachelor of Science (BS) programs emphasize technical and scientific skills necessary for work readiness.
-Students then take more advanced major courses and less general education courses, as well as engage in more technical or laboratory activities.
+Students then take more advanced major courses and less general education courses and engage in more technical or laboratory activities.

-- Bachelor of Applied Arts (BAA) programs aren’t common in the US but these are also widely accepted.
-Students acquire more vocation training and practical skills in their specific area of study.
+- Bachelor of Applied Arts (BAA) programs aren’t common in the US, but these are also widely accepted.
+Students acquire more vocation training and practical skills in their specific study area.